AlexTelon/FlexiCharge-Org/MEMBERS.md

 # Members
 Feel free to make changes like add more developer spots etc if needed.
 The labels here are suggestions and I hope they should be correct.
 But if you find an error or need to add a new row do so.

+When adding you name do so in this format: `[@AlexTelon](https://github.com/AlexTelon)` so it becomes a markdown link.

 ## FlexiCharge-BMS
 Note PO/SM roles for BMS and Charger are shared.
 | GitHub Handle | Role |